Baron Mordo: Fictional character biography

-Mordo returns during the aftermath of the Last Days of Magic arc.
-Mordo forces a family to leave their residence, but lets the mother stay as his servant.
-Dormammu incinerates the woman's body as he possesses her to chastise Mordo for delaying his plans.
-Mordo heads to the Sanctum Sanctorum and attacks Wong with Doctor Strange confronting him and the two briefly battle before the latter is taken by Nightmare.
-Mordo, angered that his foe was taken by another, is confronted by Dormammu again (in the form of a swarm of rats) who proceeds to attack Mordo causing him to leave.
-He later catches up to Doctor Strange when he is attacked by Orb, until Dormammu arrives.
-He then helps Doctor Strange in banishing Dormammu directly to Shuma-Gorath.

 During the "Secret Empire" storyline, Baron Mordo becomes the caretaker of Manhattan after it is surrounded by Darkforce following Hydra's takeover of the United States.
 He uses the Sanctum Sanctorum as his residence and has the Elder God Pluorrg guard it.
 He later catches Daredevil, Luke Cage, Cloak and Iron Fist when they are attempting to fight him.
-Mordo is then defeated by Doctor Strange, Spider-Woman, Ben Urich, and Kingpin.
+Mordo is defeated by Doctor Strange, Spider-Woman, Ben Urich, and Kingpin.

-In the "Death of Doctor Strange" storyline, Mordo is accused of killing Doctor Strange.

 Powers and abilities

 Baron Mordo has vast magical abilities derived from his years of studying black magic and the mystic arts.
 He can manipulate magical forces for a variety of effects, including hypnotism, thought-casting, and illusion casting.
 He can separate his astral form from his body, allowing him to become intangible and invisible to most beings.
 He can project deadly force blasts using magic, can teleport inter-dimensionally, and can manipulate many forms of magical energy.
 He can tap extra-dimensional energy by invoking entities or objects of power existing in dimensions tangential to Earth's through the recitation of spells.
 He can also summon demons, but often does not have enough power to force them to do what he wants them to do.

 Baron Mordo has some knowledge of a karate-like martial art form, and has an extensive knowledge of magical lore.